stunglan/CarND-P5-Vehicle-Detection/README.md

 ###1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-The functions for drawing boxes and create the windows in cell #14 and #15 for use when searching was copied from the lecture quizzes.
+The functions for drawing boxes and create the windows in cell #13 for use when searching was copied from the lecture quizzes.

 To identify where to look for cars I experimented with rectangles on top of the test images.
 See image below for how my rectangle fit the test images:
 ![roi](output_images/regionofinterest.png)